Find a bicycle light generator Online

-Traditionally, this is the most common type of bicycle generators available.
-They are shaped like small bottles, and are referred to as bottle generators in some regions around the world.
+Traditionally, this is the most common type of bicycle generator available.
+They are shaped like small bottles and are referred to as bottle generators in some regions around the world.
 These generators are designed to work by coming into contact with the bicycle tire.
 They are attached to the bike frame using brackets.
-Today, sidewall generators are efficient, well designed and most importantly easier on tires.
+Today, sidewall generators are efficient, well-designed, and most importantly easier on tires.

 - Small and Light: These dynamos are the lightest and smallest variety there is.

 - Affect tires: Since these dynamos come into contact with the tire to work they can wear out lightweight tires.

 - Maintenance: They are located next to the wheel where they get a lot of road spray making it necessary to clean them regularly.